 If all else fails, it’s time to do a deep cleaning on your hot tub.
 This should be done on an annual basis anyway, but if it’s getting a lot of use or accumulating a lot of contaminants, you may need to do this more often.
 You’ll want to flush out the plumbing system with an appropriate cleaner before draining the hot tub completely and giving it a thorough scrubbing.
 This can get rid of coatings and films that aren’t removed through regular cleaning.
 Once you refill the hot tub with fresh water and get its chemistry back into balance, the unpleasant odours should become a thing of the past.

-How that you’ve learned how to stop your hot tub from smelling, download a free buyer’s guide below for more information.
+How that you’ve learned how to stop your hot tub from smelling, download a free buyer’s guide below for more information, or visit us at our London hot tub store.